The Cost of Dental Cleanings in Kennett Square, PA

 • Dental Insurance: Dental insurance can significantly reduce the cost of routine dental cleaning.
 The amount of coverage varies depending on the type of insurance plan.

-• Additional Treatments: If additional treatments are required, such as applying fluoride or dental X-rays, the cost of dental cleaning can increase.
+• Additional Treatments: If additional treatments are required, such as applying fluoride or dental X-rays, the cost of deep dental cleaning can increase.

 • The Experience and Training of the Dentist: More experienced dentists typically charge more than less experienced dentists.